madtvmaster90210/inky/README.md

 * https://github.com/KodeMunkie/inky-impression-slideshow
 * https://github.com/pimoroni/inky/blob/master/

-## InkypHat ##
+## InkyPHAT ##
-The InkyPhat scripts here currently only work for the red or yellow display (I cannot recall).
+The InkyPHAT scripts here currently only work for the red or yellow display (I cannot recall).
 This is the 250x122 pixel e-paper display.
 The Library is Python3.

 This script assumes you have a rapsberry Pi connected to the InkypHat red display, as well as the Pimoroni Button Shim connected.